 What is Customer Engagement?

-What defines Customer Engagement?
+What Defines Customer Engagement?

 Offline Engagement vs Online Engagement

-Why should I care about Customer Engagement?
+Why Should I Care About Customer Engagement?

-Generate Customer Loyalty and Brand Advocates
+Generating Customer Loyalty and Brand Advocates

-How to develop a Customer Engagement strategy?
+Developing a Customer Engagement Strategy

+That means when you are creating a customer engagement strategy, you need to allow your customers to choose how and to what extend they’d like to engage.
 Here are a couple of things you should consider when developing your very own customer engagement strategy:

 - Create your target customer profile - It’s important to understand who your clients are and the customer journey map they go through before reaching out.

-- Identify key points of interaction - Reflecting on how your customers interact with you can help select which platforms can facilitate customer engagement - via social media, email, forums…
+- Identify key points of interaction - Reflecting on how your customers interact with you can help select which platforms can facilitate customer engagement - via social media, email, forums, etc.

 - Have your own Brand Voice - Customers want to engage with a brand that has a strong unique voice and personality.
 Having a brand voice can help personify your company, making it more relatable and easy to connect with your customers.
-If your customer identifies with your values and message, they will feel closer and connect strongly with your brand.
+If your customer identifies with your values and message, they will feel closer with your brand.

-- Keep your strategy flexible - From the moment you implement your strategy, observe how your approaches are working and then take any necessary actions to improve on it.
+- Keep your strategy flexible - From the moment you implement your strategy, observe how your approaches are working and then take any necessary actions to improve on or adjust it.
 By listening to your customers and their feedback, you’ll be able to create a better and deeper connection.